froger-me/wp-weixin/README.md

 ```

 **Description**
-Filter the source of the QR code to show on other browsers for a page only accessible through Wechat browser.
+Filter the source of the QR code to show on other browsers for a page only accessible through WeChat browser.

 **Parameters**
 $src